anmiles/coub-downloader/README.md

 	- Log in
 	- Open developer console
 	- Paste script and execute
-		- note to remove `export ` at the very top of the script
+		- note to remove `export ` word at the very top of the script
 	- When asked, choose profile (see [Adding profiles](#adding-profiles) above).
 	- Look at the downloading progress
 	- JSON file will be asked to download, save it as to `input` directory